HDeDeDe/shadow/README.md

 ### Notes
 `SHADOWNAME` Controls the name of the application, which defines where the settings file is located and the name of the resulting executable.
 `BUCKETSIZE` Controls the number of layers the engine has access to.
 More layers means more time to render so be sure not to set this value too high.
+`INFRAMERATE` Controls how often the global timer increments.
+This affects fixed delta time.

 ### A note for linux support
 While I would like to actively support linux, doing so at this time is not feasible, as I currently have no way to compile the engine for my target distro (SteamOS 3.0).
 If a solution that does not involve unlocking the rootfs is made in the future, I will be sure to begin actively supporting it right away.
 While a library file was present, it was removed due to complications.